syslogic/cloudbuild-android/README.md

 - It builds a Docker container from [Google Cloud Source Repositories](https://cloud.google.com/source-repositories) or [GitHub](https://github.com/marketplace/google-cloud-build) with [Google Cloud Build](https://cloud.google.com/source-repositories/docs/integrating-with-cloud-build).
 - It publishes the image to the [Container Registry](https://console.cloud.google.com/gcr/images)  as `eu.gcr.io/$PROJECT_ID/android-builder`.
-- It has OpenJDK, Android `sdkmanager`, Gradle, as well as a simple Android application for testing.
+- It's based upon `amazoncorretto:17-al2-jdk`, Android `sdkmanager`, Gradle, as well as a simple Android application for testing purposes.
 - It supports publishing to Bucket & Firebase App Distribution with Cloud KMS decryption for credentials.
 - Android NDK and Firebase Crashlytics NDK crash reporting can be enabled by uncommenting a few lines.

-## How to use it?
+## How to use it with Cloud Build?

- - This image first needs to be built itself, in order to build Android applications with it.
+ - The image first needs to be built itself (!), in order to build Android applications with it.
  - Hosting the built image would be a) less customizable and b) the traffic would be charged.
  - In order to get started, import to [Cloud Source Repositories](https://source.cloud.google.com/repo/new) and set up a build [trigger](https://console.cloud.google.com/cloud-build/triggers) there.